It feels great to give - and that's what the gift economy is all about.

 Another way of moving on your unwanted bits and bobs is by giving them to those who can make use of them.
 There are plenty of websites and online communities where you can do this - keep reading!

-A gift economy encourages local communities to share what they have, keeping clothes, books, electronics etc., moving without having to send them across the country in the post (ideally!).
+A gift economy is where local communities to share what they have, keeping clothes, books, electronics etc., moving without having to send them across the country in the post (ideally!).
 By definition, it means that you give away something expecting nothing in return, and that means no items are sold or even swapped.

 Wait, Hang On...
 Why Should I Give Away My Unwanted Item for Free?